stephenmcd/mezzanine/README.rst

 * `mezzanine-mailchimp`_ - Integrate Mezzanine forms with a MailChimp subscription list.
 * `mezzanine-grappelli`_ - Integrates latest upstream grappelli/filebrowser with Mezzanine.
 * `mezzanine-workout`_ - Store and display FIT data in Mezzanine.
+* `mezzanine-agenda`_ - Event functionality for your Mezzanine sites.

 Donating